keithrozario/protecting-workloads-workshop/docs/workshop/build.md

     2. On the Specify stack details step, update the following parameters depending on how you are doing this workshop:

-        info "Individual or an event not sponsored by AWS"
+        !!! info "Individual or an event not sponsored by AWS"
             - If you are sharing an AWS account with someone else in the same region, change the name of the stack to __pww-yourinitials__
-    - Automated Scanner: __Set to false.__
-    - Scanner Username: Enter __null__
-    - Scanner Password: Enter __null__
             - Trusted Network CIDR: Enter a trusted IP or CIDR range you will access the site from using a web browser.
 You can obtain your current IP at <a href="https://ifconfig.co/" target="_blank">Ifconfig.co</a> The entry should follow CIDR notation. i.e. 10.10.10.10/32 for a single host.
             - Keep the defaults for the rest of the parameters.

     3. Click ***Next***